samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

       math.increment:x:@.no
 ```

-## Evaluating slots
+## Executing lambda objects

 ### [eval]

-Evaluates each lambda object found by either inspecting its children collection, or evaluating the
+Executes each lambda object found by either inspecting its children collection, or evaluating the
 expression found in its value.

 ```